-Blog > Compliance > Legal & Liability Issues in Suicide Care for Clinicians
+Blog > Compliance > Legal and Liability Issues in Suicide Care for Clinicians

 Suicide Risk: Documentation, Duty to Warn, and Foreseeability

-Effective suicide risk care balances patient safety, confidentiality, and your legal duties.
-This guide explains how foreseeability is evaluated in malpractice, when duty to warn/protect applies, and which documentation practices best demonstrate sound clinical judgment.
+Effective suicide risk care requires clinicians to balance patient safety, confidentiality, and their legal responsibilities.
+This guide explains when therapists may face legal liability after a patient suicide, how foreseeability is evaluated, when duty-to-warn and duty-to-protect obligations apply, whether suicidal ideation must be reported, and which documentation practices best support sound clinical decision-making.

 What You'll Learn

-- A clear, repeatable workflow for suicide risk care—screening (e.g., C-SSRS/ASQ), structured assessment (SAFE-T), concise risk formulation, and when to reassess.
+- A clear, repeatable workflow for suicide risk care — screening (e.g., C-SSRS, ASQ), structured assessment (SAFE-T), concise risk formulation, safety planning, and when to reassess.

 Contents